Inference-Time Search Using Side Information for Diffusion-Based Image Reconstruction: Additional Experiments

 \textbf{Setup:} As in the paper \citet{he2024mpgd}, we choose super-resolution and Gaussian deblurring as the tasks, along with additional task of box inpainting.
 For box inpainting, we used a box of size $64\times 64$ at the center of the face.
 Further, we modified the down-sampling scale of super-resolution from $4$ to $6$, and the intensity of the kernel in Gaussian deblur from $3$ to $5$ to make the tasks more challenging.
 Even though MPGD uses $100$ DDIM steps in generation, its exploratory capabilities are similar to DPS.
 Therefore, we cannot use very large base $B$, whence, we choose $B=8$ for box inpainting, and super-resolution.
 For Gaussian deblur, we found that using $B=8$ becomes detrimental for other metrics, and so $B=16$ is used.
 For the gradient guidance, the scales of $0.5$ for box inpainting, and $0.25$ for super-resolution and Gaussian deblur are chosen carefully to avoid overfitting.
 This is the scale relative to the gradient with respect to the measurement.
 For more discussion and examples on the effect of gradient scale, see Appendix \ref{app:effect_of_grad_scale}.

 \textbf{Results:} Experimental results with MPGD \citep{he2024mpgd} as baseline algorithm are given in Table \ref{tab:quantitative_results_mpgd}.
 We observe that using RFJ Search significantly enhances the FaceSimilarity (FS) metric, while improving the other metrics.
-The reconstructions that utilize the side information exhibit strong identity match with the one described by the measurement, which is reflected in the FS metric.
+The reconstructions that utilize the side information exhibit strong identity match with the ground truth, which is reflected in the FS metric.